-Most building restoration companies use cold water and high pressure and strong acids for cleaning buildings.
+Most building restoration companies in Maryland use cold water and high pressure and strong acids for cleaning buildings.
 These methods can damage your buildings surface and cause severe injuries to pedestrians!

 Guidelines on Historic Building Restoration